 What is meant by cracked heels?

 Cracked heels are a very common skin condition.
-Heels become cracked due to the physiological stresses that they are subjected to during the day.
-These stresses include supporting the foot while walking or the use of shoes with rigid soles.
-This problem should not be neglected since, in the long run, in addition to the formation of fissures or cracks, it can lead to serious complications.
+Heels become cracked due to the physiological stresses to which the heels are subjected to during the day, whether it be from supporting the foot while walking or from using shoes with a rigid sole.
+This problem should not be overlooked, as it can lead to serious complications over time, in addition to cracks and fissures.

-Furthermore, it creates aesthetic problems by complicating the wearing of footwear, such as sandals, and can cause problems with the wearing of certain garments, such as tights.
+In addition, it creates aesthetic discomfort by complicating the wearing of footwear such as sandals and making it difficult to put on certain items of clothing such as tights.

-A cracked heel shows very obvious signs, such as cracks and splits, the skin is very dry and it often changes colour, from grey to a yellowish hue.
+A cracked heel shows very conspicuous signs such as cracks and fissures, the skin is very dry and the skin also tends to turn from grey to yellowish in colour.

 What are the causes of Cracked Heels?